Yellowstone Park Fishing Report

 Gardner River

-The upper Gardner is too low and cold.
+The upper Gardner is closed.

 - Nymphs & Wets: A stonefly or stonefly/nymph hybrid (TJ Hooker or Jig Zirdle) in #6-10 trailing a #12-16 attractor nymph, #18 BWO, or #18 egg.